 Main article about Nukus Museum of Art named after Savitsky

-Also you can request Two day tour to Nukus: Museum of Art named after I.V.
+Also you can request One day tour to Nukus: Museum of Art named after I.V.
 Savitsky

 Nukus, the capital of the Republic of Karakalpakstan

 Nukus is the capital of the Republic of Karakalpakstan.
 Nukus is located in the north of Uzbekistan near the Aral Sea, surrounded by three deserts - the Kara Kum, Kyzyl Kum and Ustyurt.

 In 2012 Nukus celebrated the 80th anniversary.
 It is very young, in comparison with thousand-year history of other cities in Uzbekistan, but in spite of this the land, on which the city is located, has an ancient cultural stratum, which according to archaeology researches belongs to the 4th century BC - 4th century AD.

 Many centuries ago the ancient city Shurcha was on the site of current Nukus.
 Now this ancient town can be seen in the northwestern part of Nukus.
 According to historians, the town was one of the defensive fortresses, protecting the border of the ancient state of Khorezm and controlling the waterway on Amu Darya.
 Local people say that until recently remnants of walls and towers could be found in the area of Shurcha town.

 At the end of the 19th century, when Russia seized the power in the Khiva Khanate, Petro-Aleksandrovsk (Turtkul) became the center of Amu Darya division.
 At that time Nukus was a little aul (village).
 It was decided to build a large military fort on the site of village, which was completed in 1874.
 Soon the population of the fortress, mostly constisted of Kazakhs, began to build hospitals, schools and administrative buildings around fortress.